 8- Stay in the game, don’t quit: It is wise to always challenge yourself and never stop learning.
 Also, you should always be willing to take on the difficult tasks that others ignore.

 9- Have a minimal debt as much as possible: Your wealth is greatly reduced by having too much debt.
-Minimising your debt will not only keep you in control of your life but also will help towards financial freedom.
+Minimizing your debt will not only keep you in control of your life but also will guarantee financial freedom as an opportunity.

 Reputation is everything in business.
 A damaged reputation can cause a sudden loss of revenue and a turn off for customers.
 Furthermore, a bad reputation can cause staff leaving your business.

-In addition, you may find it hard to find good replacements.
-Suppliers may start to offer weaker deals.
-Advertisers or sponsors may decide to end their relationship with your business.
+In addition, you may find it hard to hire good replacements, as potential applicants may have heard about your bad reputation.
+Suppliers may start to offer less.
+Advertisers or sponsors may decide to ditch you.

 ClearRisk provides a number of steps for managing reputational risk in business risk management:

 1. Include Reputation Risk as Part of Strategy and Planning